BACK TO RESOURCES

 • What assets are needed now?

-• How will the new assets reduce expenses in the long term?
+• How will new acquisitions reduce expenses in the long term?

 • What assets are needed in the future?

-• How much of the budget do we have available for new assets?
+• How much budget do we have available for new assets?

 • What is the estimated depreciation of each asset?